Cook County To Kick Off Week Of Juneteenth Celebrations On Monday

 CHICAGO (CBS) — On Monday, Cook County will kick off a weeklong celebration of Juneteenth.

-This is the first year that Juneteenth will be a paid Cook County holiday.READ MORE: At Least 3 Killed, 32 Wounded In Weekend Shootings Across Chicago, Including Mass Shooting In Chatham
+This is the first year that Juneteenth will be a paid Cook County holiday.READ MORE: Explosion, Industrial Fire Prompts Evacuation Order In Rockton, Illinois

-Virtual events Monday through Wednesday will include panel discussions on issues important to the Black community – from justice and education to culture, health, and wealth.READ MORE: Chicago Weather: Sunny And Dry For Several Days To Come
+Virtual events Monday through Wednesday will include panel discussions on issues important to the Black community – from justice and education to culture, health, and wealth.READ MORE: Fourth Stimulus Check: Is Another Relief Payment Possible?

 On Thursday, there will be a health fair at Malcolm X College on the Near West Side, and on Friday, there will be a Black culture caravan, also at Malcolm X.

-Juneteenth commemorates June 19, 1865, when the last enslaved people were freed in Texas – two years after the Emancipation Proclamation.MORE NEWS: At Drag March For Change, Protesters Call For End To Violence Against Black Transgender People
+Juneteenth commemorates June 19, 1865, when the last enslaved people were freed in Texas – two years after the Emancipation Proclamation.MORE NEWS: Gurnee Police, Lake Co.
+Sheriff's Office Respond To Fights At Six Flags Great America

 More information is available at JuneteenthIllinois.com.